 7. Get militant at The Royal Museum of Armed Forces and of Military History

-If you are interested in the history of the military and armed combat, you can freely explore the Royal Museum of Armed Forces and of Military History.
+If you are interested in the history of the military and armed combat, the Royal Museum of Armed Forces and of Military History is one of Brussels’ free museums.
 Collections include exhibits from Medieval times to the European Forum of Contemporary Conflicts.
 You can see planes, tanks and all manner of weapons and uniforms from throughout history.

 8. Learn about the European Parliament in the heart of Europe

 If you are interested in politics, you can tour the European Parliament’s plenary chamber with a free audio guide, available in all 23 of the official EU languages.
-You can also visit the new, free Parlamentarium Visitor’s Centre, where you can take an interactive journey through the European Union’s member states.
+You can also visit another of Brussels museums free of charge, the Parlamentarium Visitor’s Centre, where you can take an interactive journey through the European Union’s member states.

 9. Visit with Belgium’s dearly departed at the Ixelles Cemetery

 Walking through graveyards is not everyone’s cup of tea, but the Ixelles Cemetery has some famous residents if you are up to a visit.